Dr Mozhdeh Mehrabi passed her PhD at the University of Leeds in 2021, she gives an overview of her work:

 Single particle properties

-Determination of the powder’s physical properties of size and size distribution, particle shape and density.
+Determination of the powder’s physical properties of size and size distribution, particle shape and density. the X-ray micro tomography has revealed some GA particles could have internal pores which may not be detected by other techniques.

 Powder flowability characterisation